tedlanda/The-Storyteller-s-Revenge/README.md

 # The-Storyteller-s-Revenge

-This is a project in which two 180 videos were stitched together using Pix Pro 360 basic software to create a 360 video of a traveler riding with a friend in a rickshaw in the streets of India.
-The video is roughly three minutes long and is imported into Unity with GVR SDK 1.0.3.
+This is a project which depicts a traveler going around the world showcasing the kind of life I have always wanted to have but couldn't achieve.
+GVR SDK 1.0.3. was used, as well as Pix Pro 360 video stitching software.

 __Development Process__